 One way to build your confidence is to practice prior to the interview.
 The more you get used to recording yourself and examples to practice questions, the more your confidence will grow over time.
 You will start to notice which lighting works well, or how best to give eye contact.
-You'll also be able to spot any nervous fidgets that you might have and think of ways to eradicate these (my nervous fidget is to bite my lip, which I only noticed after watching myself back).
+You'll also be able to spot any nervous fidgets that you might have and think of ways to eradicate these.
 While recording the video interview in real time you won't be able to re-record an answer once it's complete, so it's worth taking the extra time to practice before you start your real application.

 Key preparation for success